vodanh1903/vodanh1903.github.io/archives/Dreamhack-CTF-Season-7-Round-3/README.md

 ## Intro
 This is my first CTF Writeup, hope you guys like it :).
-This CTF has only 4 challenges, one is crypto, one is pwn, one is rev and the last one is web which is also the one I will solve
+This CTF has only 4 challenges, one is crypto, one is pwn, one is rev and the last one is web which is also the one I will solve.

 ## Writeup
 - Web